cagov/design-system/components/statewide-footer/readme.md

 It always includes:

-- The ca.gov logo on the left that links to the ca.gov site.
+- The CA.gov logo on the left that links to the CA.gov site.
 - A set of standard links:
   - Conditions of use
   - Privacy policy